-- The District Plan includes an extensive training program that provides for training for all staff in the District. - Training is provided in a variety of formats online training, in person workshops, exercises and drills. - The training includes courses specific to school operations (Lock-Down, Shelter-in-Place, Earthquake, Communications, Hold & Secure, etc.)
+- The District Plan includes an extensive training program that provides for training for all staff in the District. - Training is provided in a variety of formats online training, in person workshops, exercises and drills. - The training syllabus includes both NIMS compliant courses (ICS 100, 200, NIMS 700, 800) along with courses specific to school operations (Lock-Down, Shelter-in-Place, Earthquake, Communications, etc.)